jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 When using ARIA to add a role to an element to try and improve assistive technology communication, it can often require very specific roles to be included in parent/child element relationships.
 If misconfigured, not only will the whole component not announce correctly, but it's breaking accessibility and might cause more problems than it was used to solve!

-The more complex and ARIA-heavy these custom components are—a custom select being a good example of one that could be with enough features—the more chance of this misconfiguring happening, especially concerning the previous point of somebody with less understanding picking up changes.
+The more complex and ARIA-heavy these custom components are—a custom select being a good example of one that could be with enough features—the more chance of this misconfiguration happening, especially concerning the previous point of somebody with less understanding picking up changes.

 #### Communicate with design—'shift left'